Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: The Inverse participation ratio

-While the behavior discussed above is true for most of the states in the band, it can be seen from Fig.~\ref{fig:ipr1}a) that states near the band center, and states near the main pseudogap and band edges appear to behave somewhat differently.
-Figs.~\ref{fig:ipr3} shows close-ups of the same data of Fig.~\ref{fig:ipr1}a) in two energy regions, namely the region close to zero energy (Figs.~\ref{fig:ipr3}a) and the region close to the pseudogap at $E\approx 1.9$ (Figs.~\ref{fig:ipr3}b).
-From the left-hand figure one can see that the non-monotonic behavior of the IPR is very pronounced around the middle of the band, close to $E \approx 0$.
-Consider, for instance, $E=0$.
-At zero disorder the IPR starts from a large value, $I_2 \approx 0.1$, and rapidly decreases by two orders of magnitudes down to $I_2 \approx 10^{-3}$ as the disorder is increased from $W=0$ to $W=2$.
-At larger $W$ the IPR starts to increase rapidly again until reaching $I_2 \approx 0.02$ for $W=16$.
-The reason for this is evident.
-As we have seen, there is a peak of degenerate localized states at $E=0$ in the pure system, and hence, the IPR starts from relatively high values at $W=0$.
+{\it{States near the band center:}} It is interesting to examine in detail the behavior of confined states at $E=0$ of the pure model when disorder is added.
+Fig.~\ref{fig:ipr3}b) shows a close-up of the data of Fig.~\ref{fig:ipr1}a) near $E=0$.
+One can see that the non-monotonicity of the IPR is very pronounced for $E\approx 0$.
+Consider states of energy exactly at $E=0$: for the pure system their IPR has a large value ($I_2 \approx 0.1$), which, as the disorder is increased from $W=0$ to $W=2$, rapidly decreases by two orders of magnitude down to $I_2 \approx 10^{-3}$.
+At $W=2$, the confined states have an IPR of the same order of magnitude as band states in this energy range.
+For stronger disorder, beyond $W=2$, the IPR shows a rapid increase.
+The reason for this strong non-monotonicity of $I_2$ is quite evident.
+The degenerate localized states at $E=0$ in the pure system gives rise to high IPR values at $W=0$.
 When the diagonal random perturbation is turned on, the degeneracy is lifted, the energies of these eigenstates are scrambled around in a window of width $W$.
 At small $W$ the on-site random energies have the effect of delocalizing the eigenstates, resulting in a rapid decrease of their IPR by more than two orders of magnitude.
-The bumps in the curves of the left panel are due to realizations of the disorder in which the random energies $\epsilon_i$ have a nonzero positive or negative average value.
-For these realizations of the disorder the perturbation has the effect to shift the eigenvalues of the confined states but is less effective in mixing overlapping confined states \mt{(as it corresponds effectively to a smaller $W$)} \cite{oktel} leading to a less pronounced decrease of the IPR.
-Upon increasing the disorder the IPR continues to decrease until $W_\star \approx 2$, and then start to increase rapidly due to standard Anderson localization at larger $W$.
+Upon increasing the disorder the IPR continues to decrease until $W\approx 2$, and then start to increase rapidly due to standard Anderson localization at larger $W$.
+Also interesting to note for weak disorder are the maxima, or bumps, in the IPR curves in Fig.~\ref{fig:ipr1}a), which move to higher energies as disorder is increased.
+The bumps arise due to realizations of the disorder in which the random energies $\epsilon_i$ have a nonzero positive or negative average value.
+For these realizations of the disorder the perturbation shifts the energy, but the overlaps with other states are small.
+This leads to the peak of the IPR for $E\sim W$.
+This phenomenon is not particular to quasicrystals and can be seen (as we have checked \cite{ajunpub}) in other systems with localized states such as the dice lattice \cite{sutherland}.